As Europe needs workers, Syrians face push to return – DW – 12/16/2024

 Syrians fill key gaps in labor market

-"These sectors have severe labor shortages," Jaschke said, where there is a high demand for workers and a comparatively low supply of labor.
+"These sectors have severe labor shortages," Jaschke said, with a high demand for workers and a comparatively low labor supply.
 "So, Germany would really lose if these people left."

 "Almost 40% have lived here since 2015 or longer.
 They are making a living here, built social networks, many have brought their family, so it's likely that many will stay," Jaschke told DW.